-“Shoflo has been great for us, even with me being hesitant at first to make the switch.
-I’ve definitely been proven wrong.
-It saves a lot of time and it saves a lot of stress too.
+“Shoflo has been great for us, It saves a lot of time and it saves a lot of stress too.
 All of our crew love it - we are really happy that we got it.”

 Emily and her team were given the support of the Hornets’ vice president to investigate a more efficient software-based scripting system.
-The team’s existing workflow and processes had been in place for years, but the Hornets wanted a system which would help the team work even more efficiently, giving them extra time to add even more excitement into every game.
+The Hornets wanted a system which would help the team work even more efficiently, giving them extra time to add even more excitement into every game.

 But having 10 seasons using Excel, it took Emily just one hour to learn how Shoflo works and use it to start writing her scripts.
 Now, Emily has cut down her scripting time by 50 per cent.
 She knows her crew are following the show caller 100 per cent with Shoflo’s ShowCaller tracking feature.
 And she gets to leave work during daylight hours to spend time with her family.

 When it came to adopting a new scripting software process, the Hornets had no plans to reinvent the wheel.
 The team was keen to explore the time and efficiency savings that cloud-based scripting software could bring, but wanted the software to fit around their existing team dynamic.
 Ensuring this was retained - and enhanced - was one of the most important factors for Emily in choosing a scripting software package.

 “We didn’t want to start from scratch.One good thing about Shoflo is that our workflow is relatively the same, just with a lot of the smaller things taken out of it."